IBM/pycloudmessenger/README.md

-## castor-messaging
+## cloud-messaging
-The purpose of this project is to provide sample code for interacting with the IBM Research Castor platform.
+The purpose of this project is to provide sample code for interacting with various messaging based cloud patforms provided by IBM Research Ireland.

 ## References